m2vladimir/LogAnalysisTool/README.md

 # LogAnalysisTool
 Simple tool for logs analysis.

-Binary distribution can be found at the [releases](https://github.com/m2vladimir/LogAnalysisTool/releases)
+Binary distribution can be found at the [releases](https://github.com/m2vladimir/LogAnalysisTool/releases).
+Download binaries and use run.bat script to execute tool.

 Input parameters: